jovotech/jovo-framework/jovo-integrations/jovo-db-dynamodb/README.md

 ]
 ```

-You can now peform DynamoDB queries based on the subscribed key.
+You can now peform DynamoDB queries based on 'yourKey'.

 ## Provisioned throughput